microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/55.teams-link-unfurling/README.md

 Bot Framework v4 Teams link unfurling bot sample for Teams.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that performs link unfurling in Teams.

 ## Prerequisites